rooshimadethis/gym_app/README.md

 This means a list of all exercises will be the main tool available.
 Towards the top of the list will be exercises that are important (like compound lifts) and/or exercises that haven't been done recently.
 As exercises are completed, they're moved back towards the bottom, this way the user can make sure to hit all muscles.

 TODO:
-[] Save info between installs, bc I'm gonna be updating this app
+[x] Save info between installs, bc I'm gonna be updating this app
-    - It's not gonna be usable for me personally until then [] Count up stopwatch between sets
+    - It's not gonna be usable for me personally until then
+    - did fragileuserdata, lets see how well it works [x] Count up stopwatch between sets